Dream Yoga or Lucid Dreaming – What Will You Choose?

 For more information on dream yoga you can read the book by Andrew Holecek “Dream Yoga: Illuminating Your Life Through Lucid Dreaming and the Tibetan Yogas of Sleep” or if you want to go deeper and learn lucid dreaming to further take a step towards your spiritual journey then his program “Dream Sculping” will help you.

 I hope you enjoyed this post.
 Share your thoughts on this with me by commenting below, I would love to hear from you.
-(Your email id will be safe and hidden, you can even prefer your secondary email id for commenting)

 If you liked this post, then please spread the word by sharing it on your online social networks.